robertu94/autograder/docs/developer.markdown

 JSON formatted dictionary with the following keys should be outputted to stdout:

-passed - integer representing the number of tests passed failed - integer representing the number of tests failed skipped - integer representing the number of tests skipped error - integer representing the number of errors that occurred total - integer representing the sum of the previous 4 keys
++ passed - integer representing the number of tests passed
++ failed - integer representing the number of tests failed
++ skipped - integer representing the number of tests skipped
++ errors - integer representing the number of errors that occurred
++ total - integer representing the sum of the previous 4 keys

 ### Errors